That thin gash amidst the clouds;

 An indie platforming game made in 2009 by askiisoft.
 Also known as 天国の塔 (Tengoku no Tou, same meaning).

 In this game, you play as a humanoid creature who attempts to scale a gigantic tower against the wishes of the tower's resident god.
-Said deity attempts to put an end to your progress by enforcing certain laws, such as "Thou shalt not walk left"note or "Thou shalt not touch yellow blocks".
+Said deity attempts to put an end to your progress by enforcing certain laws, such as "Thou shalt not walk left" or "Thou shalt not touch yellow blocks".
 The player must not only time their jumps and navigate platforms of varying difficulty, but must ensure that they adhere to the laws brought forth by the deity.

 This game contains examples of: